 All shares earned in connection with the 2007 Performance Share awards were also subject to service conditions.
 Shares available upon attainment of the financial performance criteria for fiscal year 2007 vest annually over a four-year period, while shares available upon attainment of the financial performance criteria for the three-year period from fiscal years 2007 through 2009 will be three-quarters vested at the end of 2009, with the final 25% vesting in 2010.
 At December 31, 2007, the Company determined that it achieved one, but not the second, of the financial performance criteria for fiscal year 2007.
-Consequently, shared-based compensation expense of \$0.1 million and \$36 thousand was recorded in 2009 and 2010, respectively, in connection with the fiscal year 2007 financial performance criteria for the three-year period including fiscal years 2007 through 2009 were not achieved and, consequently, no shared-based compensation expense has been recorded in connection with the third financial performance criteria of the Performance and the third financial performance criteria for the three-year period including fiscal years 2007 through 2009 were not achieved and, consequently, no shared-based compensation expense has been recorded in connection with the third financial performance criteria of the Performance share awards granted in 2007.
+Consequently, shared-based compensation expense of \$0.1 million and \$36 thousand was recorded in 2009 and 2010, respectively, in connection with the fiscal year 2007 financial performance criteria of the Performance Share awards granted in 2007.
+At December 31, 2009, the Company determined that the financial performance criteria for the three-year period including fiscal years 2007 through 2009 were not achieved and, consequently, no shared-based compensation expense has been recorded in connection with the third financial performance criteria of the Performance Share awards granted in 2007.